JakeBogie/builder-gcp/README.md

 ```

 ### Terraform Apply Output
 Save the output from the `terraform apply pcf.plan` to a local file.
+Example: pcf.out.

 ### Post Execution Working Directory Structure